Kurdish population: North America

 In the United States, estimates of the Kurdish population vary from 15,000 to 20,000 to 58,000.
 During the 1991 Persian Gulf War, about 10,000 Iraqi refugees were admitted to the United States, most of which were Kurds and Shiites who had assisted or were sympathisers of the U.S. –led war.
 Nashville, Tennessee has the nation's largest population of Kurdish people, with an estimated 8,000–11,000.
 There are also Kurds in Southern California, Los Angeles, San Diego, and Dallas, Texas.

 In Canada, the Kurdish community is 11,685 based on the Canadian Census 2011, among which the Iraqi Kurds make up the largest group of Kurds in Canada, exceeding the numbers of Kurds from Turkey, Iran and Syria.
 Kurdish immigration was largely the result of the Iran–Iraq War, the Gulf War and Syrian Civil War.
 Thus, many Iraqi Kurds immigrated to Canada due to the constant wars and suppression of Kurds and Shiites by the Iraqi government.

 Oceania

 In Australia, Kurdish migrants first arrived in the second half of the 1960s, mainly from Turkey.
 However, in the late 1970s families from Syria and Lebanon were also present in Australia.
 Since the second half of the 1980s, the majority of Kurds arriving in Australia have been from Iraq and Iran; many of them were accepted under the Humanitarian Programme.
 However, Kurds from Lebanon, Armenia and Georgia have also migrated to Australia.
 The majority live in Melbourne and Sydney.

 Japan

 The Japanese government has not granted refugee status.
 While 3,415 Kurds have so far applied for refugee status, none have yet received it.

+Indonesia

+In Indonesia, most Kurds are currently migrant refugees, both illegal and documented, as well as asylum seekers.
+Most of the refugees were placed in Jakarta or in the Puncak area, on the border between Bogor and Cianjur.
+Between 1999 and 2001, the number was estimated at around 4,800 including other Iraqi migrant refugees.